 Once I start testing, is there a time limit for me to finish all five subjects before my scores begin to expire?

 There isn’t a time limit to finish the test in Saskatchewan.
+Scores do not expire until the next test series.

 Test Scores (top)